restify/enroute/README.md

 [![NSP Status](https://img.shields.io/badge/NSP%20status-no%20vulnerabilities-green.svg)](https://travis-ci.org/restify/enroute)

 This module provides configuration driven route installation for restify.
-Instead of having to declare routes in code, you can create a confiuration file like this:
+Instead of having to declare routes in code, you can create a configuration file like this:

 ```json